-Renowned health and wellness blogger, Jasmine Hemsley, is currently exploring southern India on our Classic Kerala itinerary and one thing’s for sure, we’re all very jealous in the Meraki Travel office.
+Renowned health and wellness blogger, Jasmine Hemsley, is currently exploring southern India on our Tropical Kerala itinerary and one thing’s for sure, we’re all very jealous in the Meraki Travel office.

 If you’ve been following Jasmine’s trip on Instagram, amongst the beautiful pictures (both of her and the scenery), we’re sure that you’ll have noticed a rather weighty mention of the word ‘Ayurveda’.
 And we’re also sure that, like us, you hadn’t the foggiest what she meant until you Googled it.
 Ah, trusty Google.
 But for those of you who are yet to look it up, here’s our low-down on one of India’s most accessible wellness traditions.
 You may well be practising some of its elements without even knowing it.

 In the modern world of social media, it can be hard to remember to slow down and take some time out to reconnect with yourself and not just your ‘x’ amount of followers (#mindfulness).
 In 2018 we definitely saw the birth of self-love and in 2019 most are willing to agree that this shouldn’t just be a trend, but a way of life.

 Although it may have taken us this long to figure out the importance of looking after ourselves in the west, over in India the study of wellness has been part and parcel of the culture for over 5,000 years.
 Ayurveda being at the heart of it all.
 Say hello to the “science of life”.
 Which, according to the experts, doesn’t just improve how you feel, but also how you look – beauty hack alert.
 And if Jasmine proves anything, it’s that this really does work.